HackTricks-wiki/hacktricks/windows-hardening/windows-local-privilege-escalation/integrity-levels.md

 # Integrity Levels

-From Windows Vista, all **protected objects are labeled with an integrity level**.
-Most user and system files and registry keys on the system have a default label of “medium” integrity.
-The primary exception is a set of specific folders and files writeable by Internet Explorer 7 at Low integrity. **Most processes** run by **standard users** are labeled with **medium integrity** (even the ones started by a user inside the administrators group), and most **services** are labeled with **System integrity**.
-The root directory is protected by a high-integrity label.\
+In Windows Vista and later versions, all protected items come with an **integrity level** tag.
+This setup mostly assigns a "medium" integrity level to files and registry keys, except for certain folders and files that Internet Explorer 7 can write to at a low integrity level.
+The default behavior is for processes initiated by standard users to have a medium integrity level, whereas services typically operate at a system integrity level.
+A high-integrity label safeguards the root directory.

-Note that **a process with a lower integrity level can’t write to an object with a higher integrity level.**\
+A key rule is that objects can't be modified by processes with a lower integrity level than the object's level.
+The integrity levels are:
-There are several levels of integrity:

-* **Untrusted** – processes that are logged on anonymously are automatically designated as Untrusted. _Example: Chrome_
-* **Low** – The Low integrity level is the level used by default for interaction with the Internet.
-As long as Internet Explorer is run in its default state, Protected Mode, all files and processes associated with it are assigned the Low integrity level.
-Some folders, such as the **Temporary Internet Folder**, are also assigned the **Low integrity** level by default.
-However,  note that a **low integrity process** is very **restricted**, it **cannot** write to the **registry** and it’s limited from writing to **most locations** in the current user’s profile.  _Example: Internet Explorer or Microsoft Edge_
-* **Medium** – Medium is the context that **most objects will run in**.
-Standard users receive the Medium integrity level, and any object not explicitly designated with a lower or higher integrity level is Medium by default.
-Not that a user inside the Administrators group by default will use medium integrity levels.
-* **High** – **Administrators** are granted the High integrity level.
-This ensures that Administrators are capable of interacting with and modifying objects assigned Medium or Low integrity levels, but can also act on other objects with a High integrity level, which standard users can not do. _Example: "Run as Administrator"_
-* **System** – As the name implies, the System integrity level is reserved for the system.
-The Windows kernel and core services are granted the System integrity level.
-Being even higher than the High integrity level of Administrators protects these core functions from being affected or compromised even by Administrators.
-Example: Services
-* **Installer** – The Installer integrity level is a special case and is the highest of all integrity levels.
-By virtue of being equal to or higher than all other WIC integrity levels, objects assigned the Installer integrity level are also able to uninstall all other objects.
+- **Untrusted**: This level is for processes with anonymous logins. %%%Example: Chrome%%%
+- **Low**: Mainly for internet interactions, especially in Internet Explorer's Protected Mode, affecting associated files and processes, and certain folders like the **Temporary Internet Folder**.
+Low integrity processes face significant restrictions, including no registry write access and limited user profile write access.
+- **Medium**: The default level for most activities, assigned to standard users and objects without specific integrity levels.
+Even members of the Administrators group operate at this level by default.
+- **High**: Reserved for administrators, allowing them to modify objects at lower integrity levels, including those at the high level itself.
+- **System**: The highest operational level for the Windows kernel and core services, out of reach even for administrators, ensuring protection of vital system functions.
+- **Installer**: A unique level that stands above all others, enabling objects at this level to uninstall any other object.

 You can get the integrity level of a process using **Process Explorer** from **Sysinternals**, accessing the **properties** of the process and viewing the "**Security**" tab: